hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

   - To have no exceptions
 - -> The possibility of falsifying a corroborated law is by no means without significance from a methodological point of view
 - Failure of inductive method in solving the issue: have to choose between infinite regress and apriorism

 ##### The probability of a hypothesis and the probability of events: criticism of probability logic
-- Probability logic def
+- Probability logic def: logical relation between events, sequence of stms, probability in alternative & truth
-- Failure of the attempt to reduce prob of hypo to prob of events (stms):
+- Failure of the attempt to reduce probability of hypo to probability of events (stms):
-  - (Acked) confusion of subjective feelings of conviction with objective prob
+  - (Acked) confusion of subjective feelings of conviction with objective probability
-  - Difficulty: with reference to what sequence of stms can a prob value be assigned to a hypothesis:
+  - Difficulty: with reference to what sequence of stms can a probability value be assigned to a hypothesis:
-    - Frequency of the stms which agree with it -> random, non-sense prob
+    - Frequency of the stms which agree with it -> random, nonsense probability
-    - Tests passed to tests not passed -> 0 prob
+    - Tests passed to tests not passed -> 0 probability
-    - Tests with favourable result to those which led to an indifferent result
+    - Tests with favourable results to those which led to an indifferent result
     - -> No relation to 'truth', only subjective confidence
   - Hypo (universal stm) is not a sequence of basic stms: their derivation requires initial condition together with a hypo
-  - Regard prob of hypo as element of a sequence of hypotheses with a definite truth-frequency
+  - Regard probability of hypo as element of a sequence of hypotheses with a definite truth-frequency
   - -> Cannot speak of truth-frequency within a sequence of hypotheses because we can never know of a hypo whether it is true
-- Reason why believers in prob logic have reached an opposite view: hypotheses of prob are not falsifiable
+- Reason why believers in probability logic have reached an opposite view: hypotheses of probability are not falsifiable
-- -> They use prob logic to deal with the difficulty (decidable)
+- -> They use probability logic to deal with the difficulty (decidable)
 - -> Need methodological rules to make them falsifiable (close to actual method of physicists)

 ##### Inductive logic and probability logic
-- Not possible to construct a concept of the prob of hypos which maybe interpreted as expressing a 'degree of validity' of the hypos, in analogy to the concepts 'true' and 'false', and which is sufficiently closely related to the concept of 'objective prob' (relative frequency)
+- Not possible to construct a concept of the probability of hypos which maybe interpreted as expressing a 'degree of validity' of the hypos, in analogy to the concepts 'true' and 'false', and which is sufficiently closely related to the concept of 'objective probability' (relative frequency)
-- Even if possible to construct such a concept, problem of induction can't be solved: to assess the truth/prob of an appraisal (the stm that describes a theory as 'probable'), need another appraisal or apriori principle of induction
+- Even if possible to construct such a concept, the problem of induction can't be solved: to assess the truth/probability of an appraisal (the stm that describes a theory as 'probable'), need another appraisal or apriori principle of induction
 - -> Same situation: have to choose between infinite regress or apriorism
 - To avoid the pitfall, need to take into account the asymmetry between verification & falsification

 ##### The positive theory of corroboration: how a hypothesis may 'prove its mettle'
 - Addressing objections:
   - Theories as provisional conjectures: tautological